 Now that Google is finally going to start rolling out their mobile-first index it’s more important than ever to make sure your site is mobile-friendly.

 All the hype in the industry press has caused panic amongst some, however, if you have a responsive site and are sticking to Google’s guidelines then you shouldn’t have too much to worry about.
-That being said, this urgency has caused lots of retailers to up their game so if you don’t have mobile usability improvements on the roadmap for 2017 you could be in trouble!
+That being said, this urgency has caused lots of retailers to up their game so if you don’t have mobile usability improvements on the roadmap, you could be in trouble!

 To make sure that your customers are getting the best experience on a mobile as possible, and to prevent them from straying to your competitors, here are a few quick and easy design changes that we recommend you implement if you haven’t done so already…